openhive-network/devportal/_tutorials-javascript/hivesigner.md

 1c.
 Give your app name, description, icon image link, website (if available) and Redirect URI(s)

+Here is an example of [Esteem](https://esteem.app) form to give you idea to follow.

 ![hivesigner_myapps](https://gitlab.syncad.com/hive/devportal/-/raw/master/tutorials/devportal-tutorials-js/tutorials/02_hivesigner/images/hivesigner_myapp.png)

 Application name and description should give users clear understanding what permissions it requires and what is the purpose of the app.